Bangladesh

 Capacity Building

 We organise sensitisation and training programmes for garment factory workers and their employers to build their capacity in responding to child protection.
+We partner with schools to integrate child protection awareness and practices into the educational environment, reinforcing a culture of safety and respect.
 We also organise parents, teachers and adolescent youth groups from schools and train them in the fight against sexual exploitation of children.

 Lobby and advocacy